 - Office of Lead Hazard Control

 If you suspect a lead-based hazard…

-If you believe or suspect that there is lead-based paint hazard in your apartment or building, please contact FIXIT(online FIXIT system.) and the U-M Occupational Safety and Environmental Health immediately.
+If you believe or suspect that there is lead-based paint hazard in your apartment or building, please contact FIXIT(online FIXIT system and the U-M Environment, Health & Safety (EHS) department immediately.